Toolbox

 Field research is essential following desk research to refine and validate initial findings with on-the-ground data.
 This phase includes engaging directly with transport users and stakeholders through interviews and surveys to capture key insights on travel behaviours, needs, and challenges.

 Additionally, fieldwork involves vehicle counts, mapping street use, and assessing mobility mode partition (e.g., public transport, private vehicles, cycling, walking) to analyse traffic flows across various urban areas.
 Documenting existing traffic-calming measures, such as speed bumps, pedestrian crossings, and bike lanes, also allows for an evaluation of their effectiveness in managing traffic and improving safety.
 Field research grounds the sustainable urban mobility plan in real-world conditions, ensuring its accuracy and responsiveness.
+Use T33 Mobility Assessment to gather quantitative and qualitative data linked to urban mobility.

 Additional resources: